 A top of the line gaming monitor

-When the people over at BenQ Zowie made this monitor they set out to make the ultimate gaming monitor, and according to our reviewer they did that perfectly.
+When the people over at BenQ Zowie made this monitor they set out to make the ultimate gaming monitor for CS:GO and according to our reviewer they did that perfectly.

 Built for competitive gaming

-It’s not only the horsepower under the hood that matters.
+It's not only the horsepower under the hood that matters.
 The XL2546 features a host of extra additions which are meant to make the life of any (travelling or non-travelling) serious gamer easier.
-The stand is super sturdy and easy to manipulate (although the screen stays in position perfectly) and features little markings all throughout the body so that you immediately set up your monitor exactly how you like it.
+The stand is super sturdy and easy to manipulate and features little markings all throughout the body so that you immediately set up your monitor exactly how you like it.